-Hazard Risk Initial Rating L, M, H Existing Control Measures Initial Rating L, M, H Additional Action Required (action by whom and completion date - use separate Action Plan if necessary) Inadequate testing / maintenance and fire safety arrangements during the covid19 pandemic.
-Opening after reduced occupancy Equipment / system failure leading to enhanced physical or biological risks to people M Essential maintenance/testing as detailed below will continue to be undertaken during periods of reduced occupancy [ensure the necessary checks have taken place for any parts of the building being reopened].
-Statutory testing and maintenance, such as water hygiene testing/flushing, lifts, gas supply/safety, fire alarm system, emergency lighting, fixed electrical installation, play/sporting equipment are maintained as normal.
-Fire doors are always operational and fire evacuation procedures have been reviewed L Fire risk assessment has been reviewed and the associated modifications / additional measures implemented to maintain an effective fire strategy (e.g. escape routes, doors held open etc).
+Inadequate testing / maintenance and fire safety arrangements during the covid19 pandemic.
+Opening after reduced occupancy Equipment / system failure leading to enhanced physical or biological risks to people М found here [note: to be updated by central government before 11 January]Essential maintenance/testing as detailed below will continue to be undertaken during periods of reduced occupancy [ensure the necessary checks have taken place for any parts of the building being reopened].Statutory testing and maintenance, such as water hygiene testing/flushing, lifts, gas supply/safety, fire alarm system, emergency lighting, fixed electrical installation, play/sporting equipment are maintained as normal.Fire doors are always operational and fire evacuation procedures have been reviewed.
+L Fire risk assessment has been reviewed and the associated modifications / additional measures implemented to maintain an effective fire strategy (e.g. escape routes, doors held open etc).
 Any changes to the fire risk assessment have been communicated to all staff.
 Inadequate safety management documentation (policies, risk assessments etc) Increased risk of contracting Coronavirus through lack of planning.
-Equipment / system failure leading to enhanced physical or biological risks to people. М The arrangements in the Covid19 risk assessment are monitored (detail specific arrangement for this) and kept under review.
+Equipment / system failure leading to enhanced physical or biological risks to people. Μ The arrangements in the Covid19 risk assessment are monitored (detail specific arrangement for this) and kept under review.
 Relevant policies, procedures and other risk assessments have been reviewed and updated where necessary and shared with staff.
 Arrangements are monitored and kept under review, with staff given the opportunity to comment and feedback on arrangements.
 Procedures have been documented for: Individuals becoming Covid symptomatic on site or the school becoming aware of someone symptomatic who has recently attended the school A school Outbreak Management Plan is in place.
-This records how the school will respond to an outbreak of COVID-19 in the school or community. [see model plan] L Advice will be provided directly from the NCC public health team.
+This records how the school or community.
+Outbreak Management Plan L Advice will be provided directly from the NCC public health team.
 The Northumberland Local Outbreak Prevention Plan is also available on the County Council webpage.